grpc/proposal/A14-channelz.md

 The number of keepalives sent represents how often the local endpoint wants to keep the socket alive.
 Generally this is an HTTP/2 PING frame.
 However, not all PING frames are keep alives.
-Specifically, pings that were sent as a reply (ACK bit set) or were used for reasons unrelated to keep alives should not count towards this.
-For example, if pings were used to measure network bandwidth, they would not be treated as keep alives.
+Specifically, pings that were sent as a reply (ACK bit set) or were used for reasons unrelated to keep alive should not count towards this.
+For example, if pings were used to measure network bandwidth, they would not be treated as keep alive.
 The intent is to measure how often the local endpoint is doing extra work to keep the connection alive.